 True story incidentally but hardly earth-shattering!

 Now, many people have told me that a ‘Bio’ is massively important as it gives the reader (or potential customer) an insight as to what one is like as a person and therefore determines if they would actually consider buying one of your novels or not.
 Okay, yes, I kind of get it but at the same time wonder how that all works?
-I mean, my personality isn’t remotely similar to the IRA terrorist I created in my first book nor the homeless chap in my second and as for the sexually explicit player in my third, well … Oh wait, hang on a minute!
+I mean, my personality isn’t remotely similar to the IRA terrorist I created in my first book nor the homeless chap in my second and as for the sexually explicit player in my third, well!

 Okay.
 Well, I was born in 1964 and was the middle of three sons but (before you ask) didn’t suffer from middle-child syndrome, as my parents were skilled at making us all feel special and equal.

 I grew up in Manchester, UK and indeed, have lived in and around the city all my life as it is a place that I love and am proud to be a part of.
 Multi-cultural, modern, the home of two Premiership football teams and the birthplace of many a famous band: Oasis, The Smiths, The Stone Roses, Take That and Simply Red, to name but a few.

 So what led me to become an Author?
 Well, for most of my life, I have dabbled with writing various pieces, from poems to short fictional stories but never considered doing anything with them as they had always been just for fun.